Amazing MS PowerPoint Presentation

 Keep it visually appealing

-This is perhaps the most important tip for any effective presentation, so we will take some writing space for it.
+This is perhaps the essential tip for any effective presentation so that we will take some writing space for it.
 Our eyes are intentionally our most powerful sense organ.
-So if you intend alluring the audience with your PowerPoint presentation, you have to cater to them first with a visually appealing act.
+So if you intend to allure the audience with your PowerPoint presentation, you have to cater to them first with a visually appealing act.

 Some tried-and-tested rules for this are included below.